 FOR THE FROSTING:

 If you follow my hints and tips you can be assured of success!

 - Read through the recipe several times before beginning to help familiarise yourself with any ingredients, equipment, or techniques you will need.

 - Assemble everything you need for each portion of the recipe prior to the beginning.
 This will help to prevent you from leaving anything integral to the recipe out.

 - You do not have to use a cake mix for this recipe.
 If desired you can use your favorite from-scratch double-layer chocolate cake recipe.
 It must fit into a 9 X 13-inch pan.

 - Make sure your cake is completely cooled before you proceed with the remainder of the recipe.
 If your cake is warm at the least you risk your filling melting.

 - The base of the filling is made by whisking together milk and a half and a half in a saucepan and then cooking it over medium heat until it thickens.
 You must make sure you whisk it continuously so as to prevent it from becoming lumpy, or sticking to the bottom of the saucepan and burning.
 It will be very thick.

 - If you end up with lumps, use a stick blender to beat them out.

 - Cool the base for the filling thoroughly before proceeding.
-I like to spread it on a plastic wrap covered plate and then cover it with more plastic wrap to prevent a skin from forming.
-I then put it into the refrigerator until it is completely chilled.
+I like to spread it on a plastic wrap-covered plate and then cover it with more plastic wrap to prevent skin from forming.
+Then I put it into the refrigerator until it is completely chilled.